Recommended Course of Study & Awards

 TOTAL CREDITS | 28 |

 To graduate from Kolbe Academy with a high school diploma, students must meet or exceed our graduation requirements.
 Please be aware that these requirements may not meet the admissions requirements of many colleges and universities, however, they do exceed the minimum requirements to graduate in the state of California.
 Students may opt to follow the Kolbe curriculum as closely as they desire, including, but not limited to, seeking the Kolbe Honors (H) or Kolbe Core (K) designation in all coursework.
+These graduations requirements are in effect through the graduating Class of 2030.

 Subject | Credits | Minimum Graduation Requirements |

-Theology | 3 |
+Theology | 3 | Catholic Theology (3 credits) |

 English/Literature | 3 |